Prak2210/RenderLogs/README.md

         this.resourceInfo = resourceInfo;
     }
 ```
-Here, @Autowired annotator automatically fills the resourceInfo object created by our bean method LogReadConfig.getResourceInfo().
+Here, Spring by using @Autowired, it autowires the instance of resourceInfo object from other bean to the constructor.

 ```
     @RequestMapping("logs")
     @ResponseBody
     public String renderLogs() {
 ```
-Here, renderLogs() is mapped to "logs" path.
-Hence, any request comming to https://localhost:8080/logs will be redirected to this method and it will provide the response body.
+- Here, due to request mapping, any request comming to *http://localhost:8080/logs* will be redirected to this method and it will provide the response body.
 In our case, we just get the logs of resourceInfo object.
+- Also, I am using *static* variable resourceNumber to count the total requests so far and it will be shared between all objects.

 ### Testing Strategy
 Below section will mention, what different scenarios and edge cases are considered and tested.